• Skip to primary navigation

 Loft Conversions and Permitted Development

-• The conversion overhangs the outer face of the existing wall
+• No part of the conversion should overhang the outer face of the original wall.

 Loft conversion and chimney stack removal